 - It helps integrate sustainability concerns into business strategy.

-- The “four system conditions” definition of sustainability is often found too vague or abstract.
+- The sustainability principles definition of sustainability is sometimes perceived as too abstract.